 Nugget Nectar, our Once a Year winter release, is available starting in January.
 You can use the following as a general release guideline: Central PA (including Dauphin, York, Lancaster, Lebanon, Cumberland, Perry, Adams, and Franklin Counties) during the first half of January; remaining PA footprint (1-2 weeks after initial release); NJ, MD and DE (first week of February); and CT, MA, NC, NY, OH and VA (mid-February).

 We feel it is best to keep Mad Elf and Nugget Nectar as a limited release so fans have something special to look forward to each year.

 Which beers are available in cans?

-We currently package two of our year-round beers in cans: Perpetual IPA and Solid Sender Ale (12oz. cans) and Troegenator Double Bock (16oz. cans).
+We currently package two of our year-round beers in cans: Perpetual IPA, Sunshine Pils (coming April 2017), Solid Sender Ale (12oz. cans) and Troegenator Double Bock (16oz. cans).
 We also package our Once-a-Year releases, Nugget Nectar (12oz. cans) and Nimble Giant (16oz. cans).
 Finally, all of our Hop Cycle seasonal beers are available in 12oz. cans during the appropriate season.
-These include Cultivator (spring), Sunshine Pils (summer), Hop Knife (fall) and Blizzard of Hops (winter).
+These include First Cut (spring), Crimson Pistil (summer), Hop Knife (fall), and Blizzard of Hops (winter).

 How long can I store/keep Tröegs beer?

 Each bottle and case of Tröegs beer is stamped with a “Freshest By” date.
-Although some of our beers can be aged for many years (Mad Elf, Flying Mouflan, Splinter Series), the majority of our beers should be consumed by this date for optimum freshness.
-For beers like Mad Elf, Flying Mouflan, and our Splinter Series, feel free to store in a cool area (50-55° F) away from direct light for several years.
+Although some of our beers can be aged for many years (Mad Elf, Splinter Series), the majority of our beers should be consumed by this date for optimum freshness.
+For beers like Mad Elf and our Splinter Series, feel free to store in a cool area (50-55° F) away from direct light for several years.